deadpixi/sam/README.rst

     This version of sam is not limited to classic X fonts, but can use modern scalable fonts.
     Inconsolata_ is this author's favorite, though `Courier Prime Code`_ and `Go Mono`_ are giving Inconsolata a run for its money.

+X Input Method and Composition Support
+    This version of sam supports the X Input Method extension for input processing.
+    This allows users to input text via the methods with which they are most comfortable.
+    Additionally, the XCompose(5) file can be used to bind arbitrary sequences of keystrokes to different input character sequences.
+    This mechanism is both more portable and more extensible than the old composed text input mechanism.

 Multicolor Support
     This version of sam supports configurable text, selection, border, and background colors.
     It also allows different files to have different background colors,